codership/documentation/galeracluster/source/documentation/quorum-reset.rst

 .. index::
    single: Primary Component; Nominating

-Occasionally, you may find your nodes no longer consider themselves part of the :term:`Primary Component`.
-For instance, in the event of a network failure, the failure of more than half of the cluster, or a split-brain situation.
+Although it's unlikely, you may find your nodes no longer consider themselves part of the :term:`Primary Component`.
+There might have been a network failure; perhaps more than half of the cluster failed; or there is a split-brain situation.
 In these cases, the node come to suspect that there is another Primary Component, to which they are no longer connected.

+This loss of integrity can be a problem.
+When it occurs, the nodes will start to return an ``Unknown command`` error to all of queries they're given to execute: they simply stop performing their duties for fear of making the situation worse by becoming too out-of-sync with their true cluster.

-When this occurs, all nodes return an ``Unknown command`` error to all queries.
-You can check if this is happening using the :ref:`wsrep_cluster_status <wsrep_cluster_status>` status variable.
-Run the following query on each node:
+You can see if this is happening by executing the ``SHOW STATUS`` statement and checking the :ref:`wsrep_cluster_status <wsrep_cluster_status>` status variable.
+Specifically, this is done by executing the following SQL statement on each node:

 .. code-block:: mysql